MagnetPOW/POW-Client/readme.md

 ### Download Mining Client
 Visit the [Release Page](https://github.com/MagnetPOW/POW-Client/releases) to download the mining client.
 Choose the version suitable for your operating system.
 We provide clients for **Windows/MacOS/Linux**.

-### Activating Paid Mining
-1. Transfer USDT to the team’s BSC wallet:
-   `0x7649642df8e568fD11FCC7bfb6dfd0E8B371EF56`
-2. Notify staff in the Telegram group (avoid private messages to prevent scams).
-3. Staff will add your address to the Magnet POW mining whitelist for higher rewards.

 ### Important Notes
 - Mining and Gas fees use only MAG tokens.